Seddryck/Expressif/docs/_docs/text-functions.md

 Returns the argument value where a specific char has been replaced by another, both specified as parameters.

 ###### Parameters
-* charToReplace: The char to be replaced from the argument string
+* charToReplace: The char to be replaced from the argument string.
-* charReplacing: The replacing char from the argument string
+* charReplacing: The replacing char from the argument string.

 ##### replace-slice
 ###### Overview